St Patricks Day Parade Galway 2023

 Expect many additional events to be held throughout the city over the bank holiday weekend.

-In Salthill, Curry’s Funpark (Salthill Amusements) will open for the weekend on 17th March and with a family fun day with sports on Saturday 18th March 2023.
+Curry’s Funpark (Salthill Amusements) at Leisureland will also open for the weekend on 15th March and with a family fun day with sports on Saturday 16th March 2024.

 Greening of the city